microsoft/BotBuilder-Samples/generators/dotnet-templates/HOW_TO_VERSION.md

 To work around this, the Bot Framework templates manually add the version number as part of the `name` attribute of the template's `.template.config/template.json`.

 # How to Update Version Information
 Version information is found in 3 places within 2 separate files.
-All of 3 of these version strings should be the exact same value in order to ensure they are consistent in the various places they are used.
-The 2 files you need to edit are:
+All 3 of these version strings should be the exact same value in order to ensure they are used consistently.
+The 2 files need to be edited are:
 - `.template.config/template.json`
 - `Microsoft.BotFramework.CSharp.xxxxxBot.nuspec`